-In all family law cases there are disclosure requirements (unless the parties waive them).
+In all family law cases there are disclosure requirements (unless the parties each expressly waive them by agreement).
 Rule 49 of the Arizona Rules of Family Law Procedure (“ARFLP”) set forth the disclosure requirements as applied to the specific issues.
-The disclosure requirements include providing specific documents (i.e. bank statements, financial statements, etc.), the identification of witnesses and other documents and information.
+The disclosure requirements include listing potential witnesses and providing specific documents (i.e. bank statements, financial statements, etc.).
 Some parties feel that they should try to withhold documents.
 This is invariably a huge mistake.
 By failing to provide documents you are risking that the Court will not allow your evidence to be presented at trial.
 In addition, you may have to pay the other party sanctions and/or their attorney fees based upon your failure to follow the rules.
 Click here for a copy of Rule 49, ARFLP.

-In the same regard, if the other party has not provided you the documents required by Rule 49, you should remind the party (or his or her attorney) that they need to comply.
+In the same regard, if the other party has not provided you the information and documents required by Rule 49, you (or your attorney if you are represented) should remind the party (or his or her attorney) that they need to comply.

 If you have any questions, you are welcome to schedule a consultation with our firm.
 If you desire, we can assist you with the disclosure requirements and these discovery requests on a pay-as-you go basis without you having to formally retain the firm and pay a retainer.